evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-2.md

 and the trickling of the water seems almost friendly.

 [^feel]:
-    When Ilya looks at the PCs, the Mask of Hastur begins to effect them.
+    When Ilya looks at the PCs, the mind control prototype begins to act on them.
     It exerts a powerful force over their perceptions, and induces these feelings of wellbeing and happiness.